sanger-pathogens/Unicycler/README.md

 ### 3. Multiplicity

-In order to scaffold the graph, Unicycler must distinguish between single-copy contigs and repeats.
+In order to scaffold the graph, Unicycler must distinguish between single copy contigs and repeats.
 It does this with a greedy algorithm that uses both read depth and graph connectivity:

 <p align="center"><img src="misc/multiplicity.png" alt="Multiplicity assignment" width="700"></p>

-This process does _not_ assume that all single-copy contigs have the same read depth, which allows it to identify single-copy contigs from plasmids as well as the chromosome.
+This process does _not_ assume that all single copy contigs have the same read depth, which allows it to identify single copy contigs from plasmids as well as the chromosome.

 ### 4. Short read bridging

 At this point, the assembly graph does not contain the SPAdes repeat resolution.
-To apply this to the graph, Unicycler builds bridges between single-copy contigs using the information in the SPAdes `contigs.paths` file.
+To apply this to the graph, Unicycler builds bridges between single copy contigs using the information in the SPAdes `contigs.paths` file.
 These are applied to the graph to make the `spades_bridges_applied.gfa` output – the most resolved graph Unicycler can make using only the Illumina reads.

 <p align="center"><img src="misc/short_read_bridging.png" alt="Short read bridging" width="600"></p>

 ### 5. Long read bridging

 Long reads are the most useful source of information for resolving the assembly graph, so Unicycler semi-globally aligns them to the contigs (see [Unicycler align](#unicycler-align) for more information).
-For each pair of single-copy contigs which are linked by read alignments, Unicycler uses the read consensus sequence to find a connecting path and creates a bridge.
+For each pair of single copy contigs which are linked by read alignments, Unicycler uses the read consensus sequence to find a connecting path and creates a bridge.

 <p align="center"><img src="misc/long_read_bridging.png" alt="Long read bridging"></p>